ocsigen/ts2ocaml/docs/js_of_ocaml.md

   module B : sig
     type 'T t = [`B of 'T] intf [@@js.custom { of_js=(fun _T -> Obj.magic); to_js=(fun _T -> Obj.magic) }]

+    (* The following will be generated if --full or --provide is set *) type 'T t_1 =  'T t  (* for arity 1 *)

-    (* The followings will be generated regardless of the option, since B contains optional type parameters *) type 'T t_1 =  'T t  (* for arity 1 *) type    t_0 = any t  (* for arity 0 *)
+    (* The following will be generated regardless of the option, since B contains an optional type parameter *) type    t_0 = any t  (* for arity 0 *)

     ...